The only way to get positive feelings about yourself is to take positive actions.

 Choosing a community partner

-Use the Community Partner Directory to find a site that best suits your course and individual needs.
+Use the Community Partner List to find a site that best suits your course and individual needs.
 Consider:

 Reflection is an essential element of service-learning.
 It's the requirement that captures the essence of your experience in words.
 While the reflection assignment is not submitted until the end of the semester, you begin reflection even prior to the start of your service-learning.